NASA-Planetary-Science/sbpy/docs/sbpy/surfaces.rst

 Surfaces Module (`sbpy.surfaces`)
 =================================

+.. admonition:: warning

+    The surface module is being made available on a preview basis.
+The API is subject to change.
+Feedback on the approach used is welcome.

 The ``surfaces`` module describes the interaction of electromagnetic radiation with surfaces.
 Sbpy uses the :math:`(i, e, \phi)` model (angle of incidence, angle of emittance, and phase angle) to describe how light scatters and emits light.
 It has a flexible system that can incorporate any surface scattering model that can be described with these three angles.
 A few built-in surface models are provided.

 .. figure:: ../static/scattering-vectors.svg